Reviewable/nodefire/README.md

 enablePermissionDebugging(legacySecret)

 /**
- * Adds an intercepting callback before all NodeFire database operations.
-This callback can
+ * Adds an intercepting callback before or after all NodeFire database operations.
- * modify the operation's options or block it while performing other work.
- * @param {Function} callback The callback to invoke before each operation.
-It will be passed two
+ * @param {Function} callback The callback to invoke.
+It will be passed an operation descriptor
- *     arguments: an operation descriptor ({ref, method, args}) and an options object.
-The
+ *     ({ref, method, args}) and the operation's options object.
+Before callbacks can modify the
- *     descriptor is read-only but the options can be modified.
-The callback can return any value
- *     (which will be ignored) or a promise, to block execution of the operation (but not other
- *     interceptors) until the promise settles.
+ *     options.
+After callbacks receive the same descriptor decorated with `startTime`, `duration`,
+ *     optional `error`, and transaction metadata.
+Transaction duration is averaged across its
+ *     tries.
+A returned promise blocks the operation from advancing past the selected trigger
+ *     until it settles.
+If both the operation and an after callback fail, the operation error is
+ *     retained and the callback error is attached as its `cause` (or `interceptorError` if it
+ *     already had a cause).
+ * @param {'before' | 'after'} trigger The callback trigger.
+Defaults to `before`.
+ * @return {Function} An idempotent function that removes the callback.
  */
-static interceptOperations(callback)
+static interceptOperations(callback, trigger = 'before')

 /**
  * Sets the maximum number of values to keep pinned and updated in the cache.
 The cache is not used